ninja33/sm-20-rules-cn/rule-10.md

 - Q: who spends himself in a worthy cause ...
 (The credit belongs)
 - A: who in the end knows the triumph of high achievement (so that his place shall never be), etc. etc.

+Does it all sound artificial?
+It does!
+But you will never know how effective this approach is until you try it by yourself!

 ===

 ##原则十：避免使用枚举